Newly Elected Government of Greece Eliminates VAT on Real Estate Investment

 Along With the Country’s Golden Visa Program, Now is the Right Time to Enter Greece’s Real Estate Market

-Real estate market is always a go-to place for individuals who are able to pay big sums of cash up front.
+Real estate market is always a go-to place for individuals who are able to pay big sums of cash upfront.
 As an option where investors often choose to put their accumulated funds into, real estate sector is a great opportunity when the market is bullish.
-Already showing signs of recovery in the recent years, Greek property market is now more desirable than ever with the new tax bill that pauses VAT.
+Already showing signs of recovery in recent years, the Greek property market is now more desirable than ever with the new tax bill that pauses VAT.

 This is the right time to buy property in Greece, because: